Premier League Round Up: Liverpool Lead Table Heading Into Break, Spurs Stunned By Perfect Watford

 Southampton registered their first win of the season against a fledgling Crystal Palace, who seem to have not found their feet yet in the new season.
 Everton and Huddersfield played out a draw in the last game on Saturday, and while Bournemouth and Leicester are both in the top half of the table, it is Everton who must hope to contend for the top six places in the Premier League considering the signings they have made over the summer.

-Sunday’s three games saw Arsenal coach Unai Emery register his second win on the trot after a nightmarish opening two weeks with Aubameyang and Lacazette helping the Gunners see-off a spirited Cardiff, while Manchester United also recovered from the hounding at Brighton last week to defeat Burnley at Turf Moor.
-Both Arsenal and Manchester United clawed their way back to the top half of the Premier League and could be set for a three-horse race with Tottenham Hotspur for the last Champions League place after the latter blew away a lead to lose at Watford, who have remained the surprise package in the league this season and have a perfect start to their credit.
+Sunday’s three games saw Arsenal coach Unai Emery register his second win on the trot after a nightmarish opening two weeks with Aubameyang and Lacazette helping the Gunners defeat a spirited Cardiff, while Manchester United also recovered from the hounding at Brighton last week to defeat Burnley at Turf Moor.
+Both Arsenal and Manchester United clawed their way back to the top half of the Premier League and could be set for a three-horse race with Tottenham Hotspur for the last Champions League place after the latter blew away a lead to lose at Watford, who have remained the surprise team in the league this season and have a perfect start to their credit.